What GLP-1 Clinical Trials Actually Showed

 Cardiovascular evidence

-SELECT — the cardiovascular outcomes trial
+SELECT — cardiovascular outcomes trial

-| Outcome | Semaglutide | Placebo | HR (95% CI) | Significance |
+| Endpoint | Semaglutide | Placebo | HR (95% CI) | Significance |

 |---|---|---|---|---|